pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 I don't think so.
 And they also have an appointment, which is...

-What's the method called?
+student: What's the method called?
-What's the method that...

 The method is the smart contract that has been used in this particular transaction.
-So here we use the transfer.
-The transfer, here you use submit proposal, submit vote.
+So here we use the `transfer`, here you use `submitProposal`, `submitVote`.
 So he was doing different things with this particular account.
 So he was using different kind of smart contracts.